Cookie been trying to get me to eat something all day.

 You got two parents working as diligently as possible, living in the same house.

-Uh in his piece, Robert Rector concludes, in good economic times or bad, the typical poor family.
+In his piece, Robert Rector concludes, in good economic times or bad, the typical poor family, listen to this.

-I know it's tough to follow numbers out there, but but try to keep track here.
+I know it's tough to follow numbers out there, but trying to keep track here.

 In good economic times or bad, the typical poor family with children is supported by only 800 hours of work during a year.